-The Forestry Grant Scheme opened to new applications on 30th March 2015.
-Briefing Note 1 (PDF 74KB)explains how we'll deal with your application and important information about what you need to do when you apply.
+The Forestry Grant Scheme opened to new applications on 30 March 2015.
+Briefing Note 1 (PDF 74KB)explains how we'll deal with your application and gives important information about what you need to do when you apply.
 There are also key updates about known issues with the computer system

-Known Issues Version 1.7 (PDF 47K) updated 17 July 2015, lists the latest known issues with the IT system used to apply for Forestry Grant Scheme grants.
+Known issues version 1.7 (PDF 47K) updated 17 July 2015, lists the latest known issues with the IT system used to apply for Forestry Grant Scheme grants.
 We expect these issues to be fixed quickly.
 This list will be updated each week.
-Please read the Hints and Tips (PDF 79K) as these will help you make your online application
+Please read these hints and tips (PDF 79K) to help with your online application

 Map tools and datasets